Vis-Nova-Labs/pokt-docs-v2/node-operators/manual-node-setup-guide/part-2-software-installation.md

 # Part 2 - Software Installation

-## 1. Install Dependencies
+## 1. Install Prerequisites

-Now let's install the Pocket CLI.
+Now let's prepare to install the Pocket CLI.

-At this point you should be logged in via SSH as the `pocket` user that we set up in a previous step.
+At this point you should be logged into your Hosted Node we just setup in the [Last Step](./part-1-server-setup.md) via SSH as the `pocket` user that we set up in a previous step.
 Before we install the Pocket software, we need to update the existing system packages and add a few dependencies:&#x20;

-### Updating system packages
+### Updating System Packages

 1. Update the repository index with the following command: